Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Hydrology Data Application

-Hyperparameters $w_h$ and $w_v$ are optimized with Bayesian optimization given a Gaussian process prior using the GPfit R package \citep{macdonald2015gpfit}.
-We start with 30 uniformly random initial points, then continue by choosing the next point by maximizing the expected increase in validation set $R^2$ for 35 iterations.
-After experimenting on several catchments, we noticed that the optimal $w_h$ is often much larger than the optimal $w_v$, thus we set our search range as $e^{[10,20]}$ for $w_h$ and $e^{[-5,15]}$ for $w_v$.
+Hyperparameters $w_h$ and $w_v$ are optimized with Bayesian optimization using the \textit{GPfit} R package \citep{macdonald2015gpfit}.
+We start with 30 uniformly random initial points, then continue by choosing the next point by maximizing the expected increase in validation set $R^2$ for an additional 35 iterations.
+After experimenting on several catchments, we noticed that the optimal $w_h$ is often much larger than the optimal $w_v$, thus we set our search range as $e^{[8,24]}$ for $w_h$ and $e^{[-5,15]}$ for $w_v$.